IronVenom/Discord-Bot/README.md

 * Experience System along with profile card and leaderboard.
 * Urban Dictionary search command.

-You are free to use parts of the code.
-Just fork the repository, and create a pull request.
+You are free to use parts of the code as long as you fork the repository.